user354015/lyricScribe/README.md

 ## What?
-A simple python script that downloads, checks and displays the synced lyrics for the song currently playing using MPRIS.
+A simple Go script that downloads, checks and displays the synced lyrics for the song currently playing using MPRIS.

 ## Why?
 Nobody else was gonna do it so fuck it, I'm doing it myself.